galaxyproject/training-material/topics/fair/tutorials/fair-clinical/tutorial.md

 ## Electronic health records (EHR)
 These are generally the data collected when a person has contact with the health services.
 In the UK, EHR data is either at the Trust level or at the country level, e.g. NHS England, and it is usually necessary to specify primary care (GP, pharmacy, dental and optometry) and/or secondary care (hospital and specialists) data.
 This data is usually received as anonymised data, to avoid the ability to identify individuals from the data.

-In the UK, Clinical Practice Research Datalink (CPRD) collects anonymised patient data from a network of GP practices links this data to a range of other health-related data and provides a longitudinal, representative UK population health dataset.
-For more information about [CPRD](https://cprd.com)
+In the UK, Clinical Practice Research Datalink ([CPRD](https://cprd.com)) collects anonymised patient data from a network of GP practices links this data to a range of other health-related data and provides a longitudinal, representative UK population health dataset.

 The [Health Data Research Innovation Gateway](https://www.healthdatagateway.org/) can help find and discover UK health datasets, tools and other resources to further health research.

 <hands-on-title>Explore HDRUK Innovation Gateway for datasets - {% icon time %} 5 minutes</hands-on-title>
 >
-> 1. Click on Datasets in [Health Data Research Innovation Gateway](https://www.healthdatagateway.org/)
+> 1. Click on Datasets in the [Health Data Research Innovation Gateway](https://www.healthdatagateway.org/)
 >
 > 2. In the filters, expand Publisher and in Search Filter type CPRD and enter.
 >